 But this year, a second bell also was sounded to mark the events.
-The new bell was cast by Class of 2016 graduate Owen Kelling of Morrow, Ohio.
+The new bell was cast by Class of 2016 graduate Gwen Kelling of Morrow, Ohio.
 The 200-pound, 21-inch diameter bell, now permanently installed outside Elliott Hall, represents the largest iron pour ever at OWU’s Haycock Hall.

 Jones also shared Ohio Wesleyan’s traditional benediction to close the ceremony, encouraging OWU’s newest alumni to share their knowledge and compassion with a world in need.